 - Activated carbon filters — Effective for removing chlorine taste, VOCs, and many organic chemicals.
 Under-sink and whole-house options available

-- Reverse osmosis — Provides comprehensive filtration for drinking water, removing lead, chemical contaminants, and disinfection byproducts
+- Reverse osmosis — Provides comprehensive filtration for drinking water, removing lead, PFAS, chemical contaminants, and disinfection byproducts

 - Whole-house sediment and carbon systems — Address taste, odor, and particulate issues throughout the home